Sakshi-Gh/Emotion-Detection-using-CNN/README.md

 - Split the data into training, validation, and test sets

 2. Train the model:
-- Define the CNN architecture (including ResNets)
+- Define the CNN architecture
 - Compile the model with an Adam optimizer and loss function
 - Train the model on the training data, monitoring validation performance